 - Pleadings and motions that include points and authorities.

 - Anti-SLAPP filings, pursuant to Code of Civil Procedure Section 425.16.

 - Motions to Compel Further Discovery.

 Nothing in the General Order precludes a judicial officer from requesting a courtesy copy of additional documents.
-Courtroom specific courtesy copy guidelines can be found at www.lacourt.org on the Civil webpage under “Courtroom Information”.
+For many courtrooms, specific courtesy copy guidelines can be found on the Court’s website at http://www.lacourt.org/courtroominformation/ui/search.aspx?ons=xcivil.